10ktris/YACLWiN/README.md

 ```
 next
 ```
 Increaments the frame counter by 1.
-See wait to increament the frame count by a specified number
+See _wait_ to increment the frame count by a specified number

 ###pause
 ```